Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/DGX Spark (Day01A) Remote Access Guide 20251220A.md

 >   - Therefore, there is no need for Tunnelblick and OpenVPN
 > - **Use a low-end Router**
 >   - Router: must have a fixed Public IP (x.x.x.x) and support Port Forwarding.
 >   - Since Tunnelblick and OpenVPN are not used, the Router does not need advanced VPN features (if available, disable them), just a cheap Router is sufficient.
+> - **SSH Login to the DGX Spark**
+> - Simple one-line **SSH command to login DGX Spark** Server
+> -
+> - ## 9.
+Login and Control the DGX Spark Server
+### 9.1 SHH Login to the DGX Spark Server from your Mac/PC Client
+Use the following simple one-line **SSH** command to login DGX Spark Server. (you'll need to enter the DGX Spark boot password)

 ---